karthick-core/awsworkshop-hugo/content/040_corestack_setup/40_corestack_setup_onboarding.md

 1. Go back to your CoreStack dashboard and paste the 2 values you copied from the step before and click the **VALIDATE** button.
 1. Drop down and select the region you used to create the CloudFormation stack for the role.
 Click the **I'M DONE** button, and you have now successfully linked your AWS account to CoreStack!!

-Let's moe the next section
+Let's move to the next section